g0deeper/g0deeper/README.md

 ## Hi there 👋

-I'm **g0deeper**, an idealist, cryptographer, programmer.
+I'm **canigodeeper**, an idealist, cryptographer, programmer.
 Coding for a world with more freedom and privacy.

 - 🌐 Built a series of **decentralized** network infrastructures.